Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Uncertainty estimation: tolerances

 \subsection{Properties of the dynamic tolerance}

-The dynamical tolerance (DT) proved to be convenient when accounting for constraints from individual experiments on PDF uncertainties.
-That said, at the detailed level, the DT behaves more elaborately than the GT.
-These pecularities come to the forefront when one strives to elevate its precision.
+The dynamical tolerance (DT) has proven to be convenient when accounting for constraints on PDF uncertainties from individual experiments.
+That said, at the detailed level, the DT has a more complicated behavior than the GT.
+We illustrate these aspects using the results of the $\alpha_s$ scans with the CT25 and CT25prel baselines described in Sec.~\ref{sec:SourcesOfUncertainties}.

 {\bf DT uncertainties neglect correlations among the data sets via the shared PDF parameters.} The correlations are considered when obtaining the central prediction and neglected when estimating the uncertainty.
 Indeed, the global minimum that defines the central prediction arises from the correlated constraints imposed by all experiments on the PDFs.
 When computing the quantiles of experiments, these correlations are neglected -- this approximation breaks at some level.